My name is Rachel Louise Barry. I am a Montrealer of Irish descent, born in Montreal, a city now known as a multicultural and multilingual city.

 I came back to Montreal and eventually joined a Service d'aide à l'exportation (SAE) as commissioner where I contributed to the development of the East part of Montreal.

-At the SAE I developed services adapted to the requirements of Small and Medium Enterprises (SMEs) wishing to sell their products and services to foreign countries, mostly United States and France.
+At the SAE I developed services adapted to the requirements of Small and Medium Enterprises (SMEs) wishing to sell their products and services to foreign countries, mostly to United States, our neighbours.

-Nowadays, Quebec's most significant export destinations are the United States followed by China, Germany, the Netherlands and France.
+Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then by Asia, services first and then products.

 Enriched by the experience, I subsequently worked another eight years as a private consultant in the development of foreign markets for various SMEs located in Montreal.

-Today, most of my time is devoted to building web sites about the many aspects that characterize Montreal and Montrealers.
+Today, most of my time is devoted to building web sites and web pages about the many aspects that characterise Montreal and Montrealers.

-My goal is to simply tell the world about us Montreal and Montrealers in all kinds of ways, in French and in English, in collaboration with as many cities and citizens as possible and with the help of a great team.
+My first and main goal is to tell the world about the Island of Montreal, by far the most populous island in Canada, and about us Montreal and Montrealers in all kinds of ways and in collaboration with as many Montrealers as possible.

 K.I.T.
 Keep in Touch!
 Rachel Louise Barry.